 Whether you're a pensioner, retiree, or pre-retiree, it's never too early to begin preparing your taxes and take full advantage of the deductions available to you.
 In addition to contributing to a Registered Retired Savings Plan (RRSP), the following are other means in preparing for retirement.

-There may be an opportunity to income-split with your spouse through contributions to a spousal RRSP, or through pension income splitting.
+There may be an opportunity to income-split with your spouse through spousal RRSP contribution, or through pension income splitting.

 A spousal RRSP is a special RRSP where you make the contributions and get the tax deduction on your tax return, but your spouse is entitled to the future withdrawals from the plan, and hence they pay the tax on future withdrawals.